kemilad/prometheus-federation-and-thanos-k8s-webinar/README.md

 - Click “Save & Test” to save and test the configuration.
 If everything is configured correctly, you should see a success message.

 ### Step 5: Test the system
-### To test this system, need to import prometheus node exporter chart, you can use any other relevant thing as well.
+### To test this system, need to import prometheus node exporter chart, you can use any other relevant dashboard as well.

 - Goto the this URL >> https://grafana.com/grafana/dashboards/11074